 - Sev Stuffed Paratha Recipe

 What are the uses of roasted cumin powder?

 The addition of this homemade Jeera Powder to your dishes would surely boost the flavors.
 It gives a nice intense aromatic flavor and taste to the food.
 You can quickly and easily make a batch and then store it in an airtight container.
 It’s generally added in Indian foods like Chaat, Bhel, Raitas, and many more similar dishes.

 - In a wide pan add the cumin seeds and roast them at medium heat till they are golden and aromatic.
 It would take about 2 minutes.
-(Do not over roast the jeera seeds, they might taste bitter).
+Do not over roast the jeera seeds, or they might taste bitter.

-- Remove from heat and transfer to a plate.
+- Remove roasted cumin seeds from heat and transfer to a plate.
 Let them cool completely.

 - Transfer roasted cumin seeds on a working surface and grind it into a fine powder using a rolling pin.
 Your roasted Jeera Powder is ready.